Multi-photon entanglement and interferometry: Quantum communication

 Since, in terms of the four single-photon Bell states, one has

 the final step of the protocol is that Alice informs Bob which detector clicked.
-With this information Bob can reproduce the inital polarization state by transforming the momentum superposition of photon 2 (see Eq.~(\ref{rome123} )) into the same superposition in polarization, and next applying the polarization transormations which represent the unitary corrections, which depend on the two-bit information sent by Alice, needed to reproduce the teleported state.
+With this information Bob can reproduce the initial polarization state by transforming the momentum superposition of photon 2 (see Eq.~(\ref{rome123})) into a corresponding polarization state, and applying suitable polarization transformations (following the two bit classical information from Alice).
+They represent the unitary corrections necessary to put his photons into the polarization state that was set by the Preparer at the other EPR photon.